nefarius/ViGEm.github.io/docs/projects/DsHidMini/FAQ.md

 - Set the controller into `SDF Mode`
 - Go to PCSX2 input settings
 - Make sure `DirectInput` is activated at the `Game Devices APIs` options (__DO NOT CHECK__ the `DualShock 3 native mode` box)
-- Open the DsHidMini Control Client and mark the `Mute digital pressure buttons` checkbox
+- Open the DsHidMini Control Client and check the `Mute digital pressure buttons` checkbox
 - Back to PCSX2 input settings, on the `Pad X` tab, __configure everything EXCEPT__ __L3__ / __R3__ / __Start__ / __Select__ / __Analog__ / __Mouse__
-- Go into the DsHidMini Control Client and unmark the `Mute digital pressure buttons`
+- Go into the DsHidMini Control Client and uncheck the `Mute digital pressure buttons`
 - Finish setting the L3 / R3 / Start / Select buttons.
 The `Analog` and `Mouse` buttons are not necessary
 - At the `Add Force Feedback Effect` select your DS3 controller
+  - Only `Constant Force` is required/supported, don't select any other effect, it will not work
 - Finish by clicking on `OK`

 ![SDFModePCSX2](images/SDFModePCSX2.png){: .glightbox }